NeuPhysics/neutrino/docs/astrophysics/stars-as-neutrino-factories.rst

 Mikheyev - Smirnov - Wolfenstein Effect
 ```````````````````````````````````````````````

 The nature of neutrino oscillation means that flavor conversion occurs as long as their propagation eigenstates are not flavor eigenstates.
-We expect neutrino propagation eigenstates in matter are different from flavor states in general.\cite{wolf78} Using the fact that neutral current interactions between different flavor neutrinos and matter is independent of flavor, we only include the charged current, which will produce a effective potential for electron flavor.
+We expect neutrino propagation eigenstates in matter are different from flavor states in general. [wolf78]_ Using the fact that neutral current interactions between different flavor neutrinos and matter is independent of flavor, we only include the charged current, which will produce a effective potential for electron flavor.
 In flavor basis, the effective potential is

 .. math::
    V=\frac{\sqrt{2}G_F n_e}{2} \sigma_3,